ccchase7/startup/README.md

 CSS:
     General:
+        - Say link rel="stylesheet" href="main.css" to indicate where the page should go for the css
         Selectors:
             - Used to declare which elements you want the following css rules to apply to.
             - Class selector: a period before the class name. .class
+            - Descendant combinator: parent descendant {} ALL DESCENDANTS
+            - child: >. sibling: ~. adjacent sibling; +. attribute p[href], p[href = ""] (any p that has
+            an href attribute)
             - Also, element.class selects all items of that class that are children of that element.
             - #id   element[attributes ]
                 Pseudo Selectors: